Understanding the Kratom Tree

 In the world of herbal medicine, smoking is an effective method of consuming plants.
 It has a fast absorption rate, it’s easy to use, and it bypasses first-pass liver metabolism, which deactivates many of the active ingredients.

-There’s also a lot of ritual that comes along with smoking a plant medicine, which has inherent healing value in and of itself.
+There’s also a lot of rituals that come along with smoking a plant medicine, which has inherent healing value in and of itself.

-When you’re deciding how to use a plant, it’s important that you take these different factors into consideration:
+When you’re deciding how to use a plant, you must consider these different factors:

 - How strong do you need your dose to be?

 - How quickly do you need your dose to take effect?